mohitvdx/mohitvdx/README.md

 - **[Asynchronous Concurrent Chat](https://github.com/mohitvdx/Asynchronous-Concurrent-Chat)**: Developed a high-performance, real-time chat server in C++ leveraging Boost.Asio for asynchronous network communication, enabling efficient handling of numerous concurrent client connections.
   - Implemented a multi-threaded architecture to manage individual client sessions, ensuring responsiveness and scalability while adhering to principles of modular design and separation of concerns.
+  - Engineered a reliable communication protocol employing a fixed-size header for message length and newline character delimitation, ensuring accurate and ordered delivery of messages between concurrent clients.
   - Utilized Docker for containerization to ensure a consistent development and deployment environment, and incorporated forward-thinking design by outlining future integration of post-quantum encryption for enhanced security.

 - **[Multithreaded Proxy Web Server](https://github.com/mohitvdx/Multithreaded-Proxy-Web-Server)**: Developed a multithreaded HTTP proxy server using pthread, improving server response times and reducing network traffic through efficient caching.